Mnemosyne Projects x Hydra School Projects present

 Mnemosyne Projects is a nonprofit curatorial platform committed to preserving sites of memory through artistic and interdisciplinary research.
 Founded on Hydra Island, it collaborates globally across disciplines, integrating visual art, music, and literature.
 Mnemosyne Publishing furthers its mission through books, art compilations, musical recordings, and films that bridge past and future narratives.

-Established in 1999 by artist and curator Dimitrios Antonitsis, Hydra School Projects is a nonprofit platform dedicated to contemporary art and cultural dialogue.
-For over 25 years, the annual summer exhibition on Hydra Island has brought together prominent Greek and international artists alongside emerging voices, fostering a creative exchange between tradition and innovation.
-A signature catalog, tetradia, is published annually in the style of a Greek school composition book.
+Hydra School Projects, established in 1999 by artist and curator Dimitrios Antonitsis, is a nonprofit platform committed to contemporary art and cultural dialogue.
+For over 25 years, its annual summer exhibition on Hydra Island has convened leading Greek and international artists alongside emerging voices—fostering creative exchange between tradition and experimentation.
+Each year, the exhibition is accompanied by Tetradia, a signature catalogue published in the style of a Greek school composition notebook.

-Curated by Dimitrios Antonitsis, Lithos/Lethe is set against the evocative backdrop of Hydra, a place shaped by artistic legacies and examines how creativity is manifested, formed, preserved, and inevitably fades.
-Featured artists Brice Marden, Jannis Kounellis, Isabella Ducrot and Konrad Żukowski, Billy Sullivan, William Farrell, Felicia Reed, Dimitrios Antonitsia and Angela Tisner.
+Lithos/Lethe unfolds against Hydra’s evocative backdrop, a landscape shaped by artistic legacies and quiet ruptures.
+Curated by Antonitsis, the exhibition traces how creativity emerges, persists, and eventually recedes.
+Featured artists include Brice Marden, Jannis Kounellis, Isabella Ducrot, Konrad Żukowski, Billy Sullivan, William Farrell, Felicia Reed, Dimitrios Antonitsis, and Angela Tisner.

 Follow Hydra School Projects on Instagram: @hydraschoolprojects